georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 Before the theshold adjustment and test set size increase, the f1 score score was 67.47% and after it went down to 57.86%.
 The higher the f1 score, the better and in this case, before and after, this score it not great at all.

-Since using a Logistic Regression model did not provide great results, the next model I tried was the Random Forest.
+Since using a Logistic Regression model did not provide great results, the next model I tried was the Random Forest as they tend to be highly accurate.

 ########################################################